viamrobotics/docs/docs/operate/get-started/setup.md

 ---
-linkTitle: "Set up a machine"
+linkTitle: "Start a new machine"
-title: "Set up a machine"
+title: "Start a new machine"
 weight: 10
 layout: "docs"
 type: "docs"